-The Heard Museum excitedly presents a panel discussion with artists Linda Lomahaftewa (Hopi/Choctaw) and Barbara Harjo, accompanied by scholars Tatiana Lomahaftewa-Singer (Hopi/Choctaw) and Christopher Green.
+The Heard Museum presents a panel discussion with artist Linda Lomahaftewa (Hopi/Choctaw) and Barbara Harjo, wife of artist Benjamin Harjo (Absentee Shawnee/Seminole), accompanied by scholar Tatiana Lomahaftewa-Singer (Hopi/Choctaw) and moderated by curator Christopher Green.

 Space Makers explores the intersection between mid-century American art and Indigenous visual culture.
 It shines a light on the Indian Space Painters and their profound influence on the American art scene, as well as the contributions of the modern Native art movement.